michaelthomasletts/michaelthomasletts.github.io/content/blog/personal/threnody-for-maculae.md

 To have something so bewildering happen as I learned my field of view is physically narrowing, and that there's nothing I can do about either thing, thrust a preternatural feeling to this period of my life.
 I don't know how else to describe it, and I don't believe that description can be fairly characterized as dramatic by anybody who's close to the details.
 I reached out to this old friend as a well-meaning reaction to my condition.
 Reaching out to old friends (they weren't the only person I contacted), instead of withdrawing from the world, seemed like a great (and healthy) idea.
 In all cases, except for this one, it _was_ a great idea.
 Everybody but them was happy to hear from me, inviting me to see them in places as far away as Argentina in one case.
 Reconnecting with somebody I held in high esteem was supposed to raise my spirit, not crush it.

 I don't know if they're aware of my condition or how it's impacted me.
 I'm not sure it would've changed anything or if they'd care.
 All I know is I don't know what happened or why.
 Nobody else understands either.
 Normally when a relationship fractrues, we can point to a legible event or emotion: argument, betrayal, break-up, rumor, whatever.
 In this case, there was _no_ precipitating event nor conversation, _so I don't even know what the problem was_.
-I'm honestly not even sure they could explain themself if asked.[^2]
+I'm honestly not even sure they could explain themself if asked.

 {{< figure
     src="/images/girl.jpg"